-About the School of East Asian Studies
+About the School

 SEAS has a long tradition of pioneering methods for the teaching of East Asian languages—namely Chinese, Japanese and Korean.
-Indeed, Sheffield was a pioneer of the `dual degree´ system, in which East Asian languages are taught together with the social sciences and other disciplines—an approach which is now standard throughout the UK.

 Teaching and research interests at SEAS are interdisciplinary, with a strong emphasis on language.
-SEAS staff, all of whom are fluent in at least one East Asian language, are internationally-renowned specialists in East Asia, and bring their expertise in various fields to the wide range of undergraduate and postgraduate courses on offer at SEAS.
+SEAS staff, many of whom are fluent in at least one East Asian language, are internationally-renowned specialists in East Asia, and bring their expertise in various fields to the wide range of undergraduate and postgraduate courses on offer at SEAS.